linode/docs/docs/development/version-control/how-to-configure-git.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Learn the basics of Git in Linode's guide.
+description: 'Learn the basics of Git in this guide.
 Discover one of the most popular distributed version control and source code management systems that make contributing to projects and working with a team easy.'
 keywords: 'git,dvcs,vcs,scm,gitweb,gitolite,ubuntu,debian,arch,gentoo'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: Monday, July 3, 2017